create3000/x_ite/docs/_posts/components/Shaders/Matrix4VertexAttribute.md

 Matrix4VertexAttribute defines a set of per-vertex 4x4 matrix attributes.

-The Matrix4VertexAttribute node belongs to the **Shaders** component and its default container field is *attrib.* It is available since X3D version 3.0 or later.
+The Matrix4VertexAttribute node belongs to the **Shaders** component and its default container field is *attrib.* It is available from X3D version 3.0 or later.

 ## Hierarchy